 - Categorization of nonpoint source activities into Category A and Category B groupings;

 - The geographic scope of the Waiver has been expanded to include the entire North Coast Region; and,

 - The eligibility requirements of the waiver have been expanded to allow coverage for projects on watercourses where fish are present, but no compensatory mitigation is required.

 The Five Counties Salmonid Conservation Program (5C Program) is a county road management program designed to protect salmonid species and water quality during county road maintenance and project activities.
 The 5C Program staff developed A Water Quality and Habitat Protection Manual for County Road Maintenance (5C Roads Manual), which contains best management practices (BMPs) for road management activities, and the Direct Inventory of Roads and Treatments (DIRT) methodology to inventory, prioritize, and prescribe treatments for erosion sites associated with county roads

-There are three main components to the proposed Waiver, all of which rely on the implementation of procedures and Best Management Practices (BMPs) contained within the 5C Road Manual.
+There are three main components to the Waiver, all of which rely on the implementation of procedures and BMPs contained within the 5C Roads Manual.
 These are: 1) the Waiver itself, 2) a Clean Water Act Section 401 General Water Quality Certification (General §401 Water Quality Certification), and 3) a Monitoring and Reporting Program (MRP).

 The MRP contains four types of monitoring which are outlined in Chapter 10 of the 5C Manual.
 They are: implementation, effectiveness, photopoint, and project monitoring.
 Implementation and effectiveness monitoring are required for all projects.
 Photopoint and project monitoring are reserved for more complex projects that may require an evaluation of BMP performance over an extended period of time, and are implemented at the discretion of the Executive Officer.